ychang49265/YooJin-Chang_resume/README.md

 ___
 ## Education
- **Full-Time Software Engineering Immersive Bootcamp**, Dec 2021 - August 2022 Prep course and full-time immersive software engineering bootcamp with a focus JavaScript and programming fundamentals
+ **Full-Time Software Engineering Immersive Bootcamp**, Dec 2021 - August 2022 Prep course and full-time immersive software engineering bootcamp with a focus on JavaScript and programming fundamentals.

   **Bachelors of Science, School of Nursing**, Graduated 2015
  _New York University_